C14 Timberwolf: Sights

 The rifle has no default iron sights but it is instead fitted with a length of integral picatinny rail with a 25 MOA forward slope on which an optical sight can be mounted.
 It also contains two small lengths of MIL-STD-1913 or Picatinny rail at the forefront of the stock.
 The Canadian Forces originally used a Leupold Mark 4 16x40mm LR/T M1 Riflescope and later Schmidt & Bender PMII telescopic sights as standard, but other day telescopic sights and night sights can be fitted.
 Simrad night sights are mounted by custom scope ring sets and UNS or MUNS night sights are mounted via a PGWDTI proprietary mount.
 Tactical lights and lasers can be fitted to the two front lengths of MIL-STD-1913 rail.

 Stock

-The stock is a McMillan A5 polymer stock which has an adjustable saddle cheekpiece and spacer plates to regulate the length of pull to tailor the stock for the individual shooter.
+The stock is a McMillan A5 composite stock which has an adjustable saddle cheekpiece and spacer plates to regulate the length of pull to tailor the stock for the individual shooter.
 It is an upgraded version from the M40A3 McMillan A3 type stock.
-The stock is made from high strength fibre glass with a PGWDTI-Titanium Cantilever Monoblock beddingblock which provides both added comfort and strength.
+The stock is made from high strength fibre glass with a PGWDTI-Titanium Cantilever Monoblock bedding block which provides both added comfort and strength.